Rahix/elite-panel/README.md

 ![Screenshot](https://raw.githubusercontent.com/Rahix/elite-panel/master/Screenshot.png)

 ## Features ##
+* Youtube Video/Playlist player
-* Youtube player (only Isinona and Obsidian Ant at the moment)
+* Obsidian Ant and Isinona dedicated YouTube panels
 * Radio player
 * Music player
 * Customizable color scheme using an ED color matrix (See Arkku's [hud editor](http://arkku.com/elite/hud_editor/))

 ## Download ##
-A windows installer is available [here](https://github.com/Rahix/elite-panel/releases/tag/v0.2.0).
+A windows installer is available [here](https://github.com/Rahix/elite-panel/releases/tag/v1.0.0).

 ## How to ##
 elite-panel can be controlled by either using a mouse, having the window in focus and using the key controls mentioned below or